Partial or Temporary Memory Loss After a Brain Injury

 - Misplacing items regularly

-- Relying on notes and apps to remember stuff
+- Relying on notes and apps to remember details and information

 - Difficulties following instructions